survivejs/webpack-book/manuscript/output/03_multiple_pages.md

 # Multiple Pages

 Even though webpack is often used for bundling single page applications, it is possible to use it with multiple separate pages as well.
 The idea is similar to the way we generated multiple output files in the *Targets* chapter.
 This time, however, we have to generate separate pages.
-That's achievable through `HtmlWebpackPlugin` and a bit of configuration.
+That’s achievable through `HtmlWebpackPlugin` and a bit of configuration.

 ## Possible Approaches